beymarjhoel/beymarjhoel/README.md

 <h1>Hello, World</h1>

 - Bilingual Support Analyst at @MC1.
-- Software Development at @FIAP.
+- Software Development Student at @FIAP.
 - I like to study languages that came from Latin.
 - You can also find me on [LinkedIn](https://www.linkedin.com/in/beymarjhoel/).